TrackyRaul/2020_5CI__team3_Farkas/docs/Software Management Plan.md

 1. All project work products will be stored in a GIT repository on GitHub.
 The Database is also under VC on a separate repository.
 2. All documentation is also under VC on GitHub (https://github.com/TrackyRaul/2020_5CI_team3_Farkas)
 3. The change control procedure once a product is baselined is:
-   1. Anyone wanting to make a change has to create a new branch that is based on the develop branch on GIT.
-Once the changes have been made, a pull request can be created to merge from the new feature branch onto the develop branch
+   1. Anyone wanting to make a change has to create a new branch that is based on the "develop" branch on GIT.
+Once the changes have been made, a pull request can be created to merge from the new feature branch onto the "develop" branch
    2. If the pull request is approved, the new changes will be included in the next production release on the "prod" branch
-   3. If the pull request is denied, a further discussion is needed in order to figure out how the suggested changes can be adapted or improved.
+   3. If the pull request is denied, further discussions are needed in order to figure out how the suggested changes can be adapted or improved.

 # 5. Product Acceptance Plan

 At the conclusion of each iteration, the product needs to be tested in an environment similar to the one used on the Production server.
-Because the application is encapsulated inside Docker containers, testing can be easily done on any machine that supports Docker as the underlying OS is the same inside the containers.
+Because the application is encapsulated inside Docker containers, testing can be easily done on any machine that supports Docker, as the underlying OS is the same inside the containers.